Loktra/Front-End-Engineer/Shopping Cart.md

 * `$rootScope`: you might want to use it for whatever reason (for example, triggering events)
 * `Reviewer`: it's an angular service that will review the contents of the cart (`Reviewer.review(cart)`, returns a promise)

-### What are we going to look for?

-* the fewer lines of code, the better
-* clear, coincise, DRY implementation
-* appropriate naming conventions

-We are **not** going to check the submitted script for syntax errors: concentrate on the design of the `Cart` service, we don't need to check for the small things
+We are **not** going to check the submitted script for syntax errors: concentrate on the design of the `Cart` service, we don't need to check for the small things.

-Please use **a simple one-file gist** (private or public) to submit your coding challenge.